supabase/supa_audit/README.md

 ### Write Throughput
 Auditing tables reduces throughput of inserts, updates, and deletes.

-It is not reccomended to enable tracking on tables with a peak write throughput over 3k ops/second.
+It is not recommended to enable tracking on tables with a peak write throughput over 3k ops/second.

 ### Querying